KxSystems/docs/docs/basics/environment.md

 ---
-title: Environment – Basics – kdb+ and q documentation
+title: Environment | Basics | kdb+ and q documentation
 description: Environment variables in kdb+ and q keywords for getting and setting them.
-keywords: environment, kdb+, q, variable
 ---
 # Environment

-Environment variables in kdb+ and q keywords for getting and setting them.
+_Environment variables in the operating system, and q keywords for getting and setting them_

 ## Variables